 - Why should you do anything without expecting something else?

 One of Csikszentmihalyi’s tenets for “flow” is doing it without any expectations of receiving anything back.

 I don’t think it’s realistic—or even advisable—to simply “do things without expecting a return”.

 What’s the point of doing anything if you don’t expect something as a result or as a consequence of your hard work?

 I am writing this summary because I expect it will be helpful to people reading it.

-If not that, it will be helpful to make myself remember the crucial steps to reaching flow.
+If not, it will be helpful to make myself remember the crucial steps to reaching flow.

 And if all goes well, it will help me do both while also contributing to making me financially independent.